v0idp/fivem-ts-boilerplate/README.md

 webpack_config 'webpack.config.js'
 ```

+I highly recommend to not use this since it won't work with webpack 5 and above, you would have to downgrade to an earlier webpack 4 version for this.
+Just build manually

 ## License
 This product is MIT licensed.
 Please make sure you give credit and include this license in your product.